Top 20 Company Headshots Examples to Elevate Your Professional Image

 Planning and Execution

-One environmental portrait in their Flatiron conference room
+One environmental portrait in their conference room

-The office shoot gave us city texture through floor-to-ceiling windows, shallow depth of field, and a setting that felt specific to their company without being distracting.
+The office shoot gave city texture through floor-to-ceiling windows, shallow depth of field, and a setting that felt specific to their company without being distracting.

 Horizontal crops for press and web hero images